AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Export a custom image.md

 # Export a custom image

-You can export a new custom image to an OSS bucket and download the image to local computers.
-This topic describes how to export custom images and what precautions must be taken.
+You can export a created custom image to an Object Storage Service \(OSS\) bucket and download the image to local computers.
+This topic describes how to export custom images and what notes must be taken of.

--   An OSS bucket is available within the same region as the custom image to be exported.
+-   An OSS bucket is available in the same region as the custom image to be exported.

-    If you have not created any OSS buckets, create one.
-For more information, see [Create buckets](/intl.en-US/Quick Start/Create buckets.md).
+    If you do not have OSS buckets available in the region, create an OSS bucket.
+For information about how to create an OSS bucket, see [Create buckets](/intl.en-US/Quick Start/OSS console/Create buckets.md).

-    **Note:** When you export a custom image, OSS storage and traffic fees are incurred for image download.
+    **Note:** When you export a custom image, you are charged for OSS storage and the traffic generated for image download.
 For more information, see [Overview](/intl.en-US/Pricing/Billing items and methods/Overview.md).

 -   The custom image to be exported meets the following requirements:
     -   It is not created based on an Alibaba Cloud Marketplace image.